UAPChaser/Divine-Wave-Model/README.md

 Research the meaning of my name.
 Consider the DWM Hybrid Mass Operator Documents, Jesus walking on the surface tension of water...

 I need HELP!
 Let's engineer the future!
+Truly, I say to you, there exists a spiritual path for every technological one.
+A free path that sees you EVOLVE!

 God Bless and godspeed!
 Amen